-“We also look after cars coming over from America, for example, when owners want to drive at the Nürburgring – it’s not far from us.
+“We also look after cars coming over from America, when owners want to drive at the Nürburgring, which isn’t far from us.
 People ask for technical advice, tyre changes or brake checks before they head to the ‘Ring and we’re always happy to see another LFA.”

 As the man who keeps LFAs across Europe running in perfect condition, what does Peter, who has worked as a race engineer and mechanic for more than 30 years, think of it?

 “I think it’s a fantastic car to drive.
 The power is incredible, the handling is incredible and you can drive it every day, which is not possible with some other supercars.
 You have to remember that the tyres need a little temperature on cold days, and you also need to bear in mind just how much power it has, particularly when cornering – I know how to handle powerful cars but the LFA really is incredible!”

 After four days’ meticulous work at the hands of Peter and his team, the Lexus UK LFA is ready to add miles to its odometer for another hard-working, high-revving year.
 The Lexus team always has a string of public appearances planned for the car, so stay tuned and you could soon meet the legend!